 PrEP Eligibility and Assessment: Is It Right For You?

 Generally, PrEP is a prevention option for anyone who doesn’t have HIV and is at risk of getting HIV.
-Our professionals at Equality Health Group specifically recommend HIV PrEP treatment for the following people–
+Our professionals at Equality Health specifically recommend HIV PrEP treatment options for the following people–

 - Men who have sex with men